 The designation of all duties of elements involved in virtual space based on the rights of other elements is of great significance.
 Since observing the duties of all elements associated with virtual space is based on codes of ethics in this virtual space, it is necessary to formulate the duties of all elements engaged in virtual space on the basis of ethical instructions codified in this respect.
 Obviously, the mere verbalization of individuals’ duties in this regard is not sufficient, because there is a right associated with each duty.
 Commensurate with the duty, the set of rights on the other side should also be specified (Javadi Amoli, 1384, P. 116), because no right—excluding the right of God—can be unilateral.
 Therefore, when formulating an ethical charter in virtual space, the duties of beneficiaries of this space should be compiled vis-à-vis each other and in dealing with any other party.

 For instance, when formulating the charter of rights of a blog user, in composing the rights of the blog user, the duties of the person initiating the blog should be specified.
 Likewise, when compiling the rights of the owner of the blog, the duties of the user of the blog should be laid down.
-Going to both extremes by either side will result in ethical deviation.
+Going to both extremes by either side in duties and rights will result in ethical deviation.

 3-The actualization of the order to formulate duties designated on the basis of rights calls for a criminal order.

 Since in an Islamic society, the government is bound to defend the God-given rights of each and every creature and apply all necessary measures and capabilities required for restoring the rights of individual members of society.
-Therefore, it should designate the duties of each of those somehow engaged in the virtual space based on these duties.
+Therefore, it should designate the duties of each of those somehow engaged in the virtual space based on his/her duties.
 It should also create a penal order for violators of these duties and rewards for those fulfilling them, along with the necessary tools to enforce this system of punishments and rewards.
 Finally, it should employ the necessary executive leverages to give expression to the penal order (Javadi Amoli, 1384, P. 124).

 Accordingly, the formulation of ethics in virtual space should be completed in the following order, from top to bottom: